The day finally arrives…

 This effect is dose-dependent, so the more thyroid medication you take, the more profound an impact it will have on your body’s ability to create thyroid hormones.

-This effectively means that you are replacing your body’s own thyroid gland with the medication that your doctor is giving you.
+This effectively means that you are replacing your body’s own thyroid gland function with the medication that your doctor is giving you.

 It’s actually quite easy.

 - Your thyroid gland produces both T4 thyroid hormone and T3 thyroid hormone which are then converted into T2 and T1.

-- Roughly 80% of the thyroid hormone that your thyroid gland produces is in the T4 form and 20% (1)is in the T3 form
+- Roughly 80% of the thyroid hormone that your thyroid gland produces is in the T4 form and 20% (5) is in the T3 form.

 - T3 thyroid hormone is roughly 200 to 300 times more biologically active (6) than T4 thyroid hormone.

-- When your doctor gives you replacement thyroid medication he/she is only giving you T4 thyroid hormone.
+- When your doctor prescribes thyroid medication he/she is typically only giving you T4 thyroid hormone.
 This means you aren’t getting the same ratio of thyroid hormone that your thyroid would create naturally if it were working properly.

 - The more thyroid medication your doctor gives you the less thyroid hormone your own body can produce.

-This may seem a little bit confusing but consider this example to help set it in stone in your mind.
+This may seem a little bit confusing but consider this example to help it sink in:

 Imagine that you are someone who has a thyroid problem such as Hashimoto’s thyroiditis which has damaged your thyroid gland.

-A normal healthy thyroid gland may produce something like 100mcg of T4 and 20 mcg of T3 each and every day (this is just an estimate but it’s a fairly accurate number for the average person).
+A normal healthy thyroid gland may produce something like 100 mcg of T4 and 20 mcg of T3 each and every day (this is just an estimate but it’s a fairly accurate number for the average person).